dmvieira/driftage/doc/driftage.executor.rst

 Executor
 =========================
-Receives from Planner new Drifts and send to a custom Sink.
+Receives from Planner new drifts and send to a custom Sink.
 It can be a `Apache Kafka <https://kafka.apache.org/>`_, `RabbitMQ <https://www.rabbitmq.com/>`_, API, and so on...

 Retry Config
 --------------------------------------